tuffacton/helm-charts/eks-terraform/README.md

   --set managerEndpoint=https://aeda914c9b83042d0bce15c8ec33cce2-2065664118.us-east-1.elb.amazonaws.com \
   --set delegateDockerImage=docker.io/harness/delegate:24.09.83900 \
   --set replicas=1 --set upgrader.enabled=true \
-  --set delegateCustomCa.secretName=harness-delegate-cert
+  --set delegateCustomCa.secretName=harness-delegate-cert \
+  --set upgraderCustomCa.secretName=harness-delegate-cert
 ```

+You should have a healthy delegate in about 2 minutes which you can validate on the Harness UI as well.

 ### Teardown
-You can generally use a `terraform destroy` if you are done with your testing.
-HOWEVER, you should use a `kubectl delete -f eks-terraform/loadbalancer.yaml` otherwise you might hit this issue which makes cleanup far more difficult: https://stackoverflow.com/a/57074676
+You should use a `kubectl delete -f eks-terraform/loadbalancer.yaml` otherwise you might hit this issue which makes cleanup far more difficult: https://stackoverflow.com/a/57074676

+Then, you can generally use a `terraform destroy` if you are done with your testing.